ghoulmann/cs-curriculum/year_1.rst

 * create and access a personal code repository using a revision tracking system;
 * Read flowchart;
 * Given diagramming software, create a flowchart for provided and self-produced program.
+* Compose, revise, and debug a shell script using a command-line text editor;
+* Strategically annotate a program written in a text-based language [functional or descriptive comments];
+* Repurpose existing code in a text-based language and modify to solve a different, authentic problem than intended.